-Amazing examples have been found, for example at Hadrian’s villa (bowl with doves, over 60 tesserae per square cm), the mosaics in the House of the Faun in ancient Pompeii, the villa at Piazza Armerina in Sicily and of course not forgetting the wonderful examples from outside Italy such as the numerous mosaics at Antioch (3rd Century AD).
+Amazing examples of ancient Roman mosaics have been found in multiple locations for example at Hadrian’s villa (bowl with doves, over 60 tesserae per square cm).
+The mosaics in the House of the Faun in ancient Pompeii, the villa at Piazza Armerina in Sicily and of the wonderful examples such as at Antioch (3rd Century AD) give a sense of their durability, importance, richness, and variety.

 Before we delve into an overview of Roman mosaics and their development through time it is worth running through the table below to get a preview of some of the elements which went into creating the many different examples of mosaics which have survived from ancient Rome and therefore how Roman mosaics reflect use and society of the time.
 Appreciating these aspects helps us understand the evolution and significance of mosaics in ancient Rome.